Last Updated on January 13, 2022

 Where should you build your new inbound call center?
 India, Singapore, the Philippines, South America?
 There are many considerations you need to make when choosing your location because it will determine the cost, quality, and reliability of your call center.

 When choosing a location, keep these in mind:

 - Stability of the country.
 Is the country prone to natural disasters?
 How stable is their government?
 Both of these can bring unforeseen circumstances that can hurt your call center.

 - Language.
-English should be a common language there so your prospects can easily understand your call center employees.
+English should be a common language there so your prospects can easily understand your call center agents.
 For example, many people in the Philippines speak Westernized English.

 - The exchange rate and currency stability.
 This will affect how much you pay employees.
 Also, if the exchange rate is volatile your costs can quickly change.

 - The average salary.
-Do your research and check the average salary of similar positions within the country.
-Aim to pay your call center employees competitive salaries to keep them happy and to retain good talent.
+Do your market research and check the average salary of similar positions within the country.
+Aim to pay your call center agents competitive salaries to keep them happy and to retain good talent.

-Business owners need to think hard about the location they choose for their call center.
-It plays a major role in the success and cost of an overseas sales department.
+Business owners need to think hard about the location they choose for their call center or business process outsourcing (BPO).
+It plays a major role in the success and cost of an overseas sales and marketing department.

-Once you know where you’re going to set up your call center, you need to hire sales reps in that country.
+Once you know where you’re going to set up your call center services, you need to hire sales reps in that country.

 Most countries have online job boards where you can post open positions and receive applications.
 Use Google to search “online job board in [the country you choose]” and you should quickly find a variety of options.